This post is also available in: German

 They’re incredibly effective for winter hiking, especially when it comes to icy terrain.
 They provide excellent traction on icy surfaces preventing slips and falls.

 However, you need to ensure that you choose the right ones depending on the type of traction you need.
 Some with smaller spikes are only suitable in urban areas, while others with longer spikes are suitable for mountain trails and more technical terrain.
-Check out our guide to find the right ones for you.
+Check out our guide to find the right ones that have good traction and at the same time meeting your needs.

 3. When do you use micro spikes?

-You should use them when hiking on packed snow that’s slippery or icy terrain.
+You should use them when hiking on packed snow that’s slippery surfaces, ice climbing on mountainous terrain or icy terrain.
 When used in combination with hiking poles, they provide excellent traction and significantly reduce your chances of slipping and falling.

 5. How do I take care of my microspikes?

 Taking proper care of them is essential for their longevity.
-One of the most frequent issues is rust, so ensure that you thoroughly clean and dry them after each use.
+One of the most frequent issues is rust, so ensure that you thoroughly clean and dry your pair of microspikes for hiking after each use.

 It’s also a good idea to periodically check the spikes for damage, such as bent points that may cause discomfort while wearing them.
 If you find any, you can replace them with new ones for maximum traction and safety on winter hikes.